Forecasting and Inventory Management

 Our enrollment coordinator will be happy to hold a seat for you in this program.
 A reservation does not commit you to the program until you submit the registration form online.
 Please call 814-865-3435.

-This program is among the options for those pursuing a Certificate in Supply Chain Operations.
+This program is among the options for those pursuing a Professional Certificate in Supply Chain Operations.
 Participants must take two others from the topics below to complete the Certificate:

 - Introduction to Supply Chain Analytics a better understanding of the extent to which objectives are being achieved.